jessfraz/blog/content/post/the-life-of-a-data-byte.md

 In 2005, hard disk drive (HDD) manufacturers started shipping products using perpendicular magnetic recording, or PMR.
-Quite interestingly, this happened at the same time the iPod Nano announced using flash as opposed to the 1 inch hard drives in the iPod Mini, causing a bit of an industry hoohaw.
+Quite interestingly, this happened at the same time the iPod Nano announced using flash as opposed to the 1 inch hard drives in the iPod Mini, causing a bit of an industry hoohaw[^36].

 A typical hard drive contains one or more rigid disks coated with a magnetically sensitive film consisting of tiny magnetic grains.
 Data is recorded when a magnetic write-head flies just above the spinning disk, much like a record player and a record except a record needle is in physical contact with the record.
 As the platters spin, the air in contact with them creates a slight breeze.
-Just like air on an airplane wing generates lift, the air generates lift on the head’s airfoil.
+Just like air on an airplane wing generates lift, the air generates lift on the head’s airfoil[^37].
 The write-head rapidly flips the magnetization of one magnetic region of grains so that its magnetic pole points up or down, to denote a 1 or a 0.

 The predecessor to PMR was longitudinal magnetic recording, or LMR.
 PMR can deliver more than three